 The structure of domain names and search engine friendly URLs, an important warning before we begin for SEO friendly URLs: the optimal structures and practices I’ll be describing in the tips below are NOT absolutely critical on any/every page you make on your website.These tips should serve as an “it would be great if we could,” not an “if we don’t do things this way, the search engines will never rank us well.”
-Google and Bing have come a long way and can handle a lot of technical challenges, but as always in SEO Tools, the easier we make things for search engines (and for users SEO Tips For Bloggers), the better the results tend to be.simple seo tricks
+Google and Bing have come a long way and can handle a lot of technical challenges, but as always in SEO Tools, the easier we make things for search engines (and for users ), the better the results tend to be.simple seo tricks

 #1: Always use a single domain & subdomain local seo marketing